lowRISC/opentitan/hw/ip/i2c/doc/theory_of_operation.md

 ### Acquired Formatted Data

-This section applies to I2C in the target mode.
+This section applies to I2C in the target module.
 When the target accepts a transfer, it inserts the transfer address, read/write bit, and START signal sent by the controller into ACQ FIFO where they can be accessed by software.
 ACQ FIFO output corresponds to [`ACQDATA`](registers.md#acqdata).
 If the transfer is a write operation (R/W bit = 0), the target proceeds to read bytes from the bus and insert them into ACQ FIFO until the controller terminates the transfer by sending a STOP or a repeated START signal.